 Poverty across London

-This map shows poverty rate estimates (after housing costs) for areas known as middle-layer super output areas (MSOAs).
-These are relatively small areas with a population of around 7,500.
+This map shows poverty rate estimates after housing costs for areas known as middle-layer super output areas (MSOAs).
+These are relatively small areas with an average population of 7,200.
 These statistics are experimental and so should be considered as indicative rather than definitive, but reveal interesting trends.

-There are also noticeable pockets of high poverty rates in areas of west London, such as in Brent and the north ends of Kensington & Chelsea and Westminster.
+Overall the map shows the large disparity of poverty outcomes both across and within London boroughs.
+The most concentrated areas of high poverty are in areas such as Tower Hamlets, Hackney, Newham, and the north east of London.
+There are also noticeable pockets of high poverty rates in areas in west London, such as in Brent and the north ends of Kensington & Chelsea and Westminster.

-Only six MSOAs have a poverty rate below 10% in London, all in Outer London boroughs.
-At the other end, nine MSOAs have a poverty rate above 45%.
-Most boroughs have areas that span either side of the average London poverty rate: only three boroughs have no area with a poverty rate above 28%, and only Hackney and Newham have no area below 28%.
+Only six MSOAs have a poverty rate below 10% in London, all in Outer London boroughs, whilst nine MSOAs have a poverty rate above 45%.
+Reflecting the significant disparity in outcomes within London boroughs, we see that most boroughs have areas that span either side of the average London poverty rate: only three boroughs have no area with a poverty rate above 28%, and only Hackney and Newham has no area below 28%.

 The data behind the map is available to download below.Poverty by MSOA data 20.3 KB